Virtual 16th Annual Divine Mercy Medicine, Bioethics & Spirituality Conference

 February 8 – International Day of Prayer against Human Trafficking on the Feast Day of St. Josephine Bakhita, a Sudanese nun, who as a child had the traumatic experience of being a victim of human trafficking.

-February 11 is World Day of the Sick, introduced by Pope Saint John Paul II, observation of this day is a way to offer prayers for those suffering from illnesses of all kinds, those who care for the sick, and, indeed, for all people of good will.
+February 11 is World Day of the Sick, begun in the Diocese of Krakow by Blessed Hanna Chrzanowska, RN in collaboration with Fr.
+Karol Woyjtla and implemented in the Universal Church by Pope Saint John Paul II, observation of this day is a way to offer prayers for those suffering from illnesses of all kinds, those who care for the sick, and, indeed, for all people of good will.
 [READ Inaugral Message, 1993]

 February 28—Rare Disease Day